 where 3Hetrit is the tritiogenic 3He in TU, 4HeS is the measured 4He content of the sample in ccSTP/g water, 4Heeq is the 4He content of air-equilibrated water at the recharge temperature in ccSTP/g water, RS is the measured 3He/4He ratio of the sample, Ra,is the 3He/4He ratio of air (1.384x10-6, Clarke and others, 1976), and a is the equilibrium isotope fractionation factor (0.983, Benson and Krause, 1980).
 The constant 4.021·1014 converts the unit ccSTP/g water to TU.
 [One TU is equal to 1 3H atom in 1018 atoms of H, or 3.24 picocuries per liter, pCi/L. One liter of water with a concentration of 1 TU produces 7.2 disintegrations per minute(dpm) or 0.12 becquerel (Bq); one Bq corresponds to 1 disintegration per second (dps);one curie (Ci) is equal to 3.7x1010 Bq.]

-Additional He sources, terrigenic HE, may be present in aquifers where the rocks are enriched in U or Th, or in ground-water samples in which young water has mixed with relatively old water containing terrigenic, and in some cases, mantle He.
+Additional He sources, terrigenic He, may be present in aquifers where the rocks are enriched in U or Th, or in ground-water samples in which young water has mixed with relatively old water containing terrigenic He.
 In these cases, the measured Ne content (assumed to be derived solely from the atmosphere) can be used to calculate the additional He (Heterr.; Schlosser and others, 1989)--

 where Rterr. is the 3He/4He ratio of the terrigenic He source.